 Real Estate Private Equity Management Fees

 Private equity firms are one type of real estate sponsor and, like the others, they charge fees for their acquisition and management services.
-The fee structure may vary from one firm to another which again underscores the importance of reading all disclosures to get an accurate depiction of an investment’s fee structure.
-This exercise is particularly helpful when trying to compare multiple investments to each other.
+The fee structure may vary from one firm to another, which again underscores the importance of reading all disclosures to get an accurate depiction of an investment’s fee structure.
+This exercise is particularly helpful when trying to compare multiple real estate investments to each other.

 Asset Management vs. Property Management

 There is a distinct difference between managing an asset and managing a property.

 Commercial property management focuses on the day-to-day activities required to keep the property running smoothly.
 Generally, this includes activities like collecting rent, making repairs, leasing units, and completing the tenant screening process for all potential occupants.
 These property management activities can be completed by the sponsor themselves (which we do) or they can be outsourced to a third party commercial property management company.
 If it is the latter, there may be property management fees to pay, which are typically a percentage of monthly rental income.

 Managing the asset, on the other hand, involves working with the property management company to ensure that performance is in line with annual budget targets.
 Think of this as managing the manager.